 Tell me more about visiting Quebec

 Travel to Quebec

 On 12 May 2022 Air Transat began operating direct flights to Quebec City from London Gatwick.
 That expands the existing air transport options open to travellers from Britain who want to visit the province.
 Air Canada operates direct services between Heathrow and Montreal.
 WestJet and Air Transat both offer services with a single stop from Glasgow to Montreal.

 UK passport holders planning to travel to Canada require an Eletronic Travel Authorisation (eTA) or visa.

-Where to stay in Quebec
+Where to stay while visiting Quebec

 The small town of Gaspé is eight hours’ drive from Quebec City and 10 hours from Montreal.
 Well away from those big cities, the Gaspé Peninsula offers a sense of remoteness.
 Whale-watching tours, bird watching on Bonaventure Island and is the location of the Geoparc de Percé, a UNESCO Global Geopark.

-What and where to eat in Quebec
+What and where to eat while visiting Quebec

 Quebecois chefs take chips and gravy to another level.
 Poutine is a popular comfort food and one of Canada’s must-try dishes.